MiMSwarm/gazebo-simulation/README.md

 - `libgazebo9-dev` package to build plugins.

 ## Testing
-There are two worlds implemented so far,
+There are two worlds implemented so far, each of which contain a few static MiniMappers for illustration.
-1. `test.world`, an empty world with a swarm of MiniMappers, and
+1. `test.world` — an empty world with a swarm of MiniMappers, and
-2. `icy.world`, a maze with a swarm of MiniMappers.
+2. `icy.world` — a maze with a swarm of MiniMappers.

 First, ensure that `simulate.sh` has execute permissions,
 ```sh